nicoverbruggen/phpmon/README.md

     # on an M1 Mac
     export PATH=$HOME/bin:/opt/homebrew/bin:$PATH

-and add the following to your .zshrc:
+and add the following to your .zshrc, but add this BEFORE the homebrew PATH additions:

     export PATH=$HOME/bin:~/.composer/vendor/bin:$PATH

+If you're adding composer and Homebrew binaries, ensure that Homebrew binaries are preferred by adding these to the path last.
+On my system, that looks like this:

+    export PATH=$HOME/bin:/usr/local/bin:$PATH
+    export PATH=$HOME/bin:~/.composer/vendor/bin:$PATH
+    export PATH=$HOME/bin:/opt/homebrew/bin:$PATH

 Make sure PHP is linked correctly: